 The consolidated financial statements include investments in unquoted funds and private equities which are measured at fair value.
 Fair values are determined in accordance with generally accepted pricing models based on discounted cash flow analysis and capitalization of sustainable earnings basis.
 The valuation models include some assumptions that are not supported by observable market prices or rates.
-The impact of change in fair value from previous carrying amount has been recognized as a part of cumulative changes in fair values in consolidated statement of changes in equity through consolidated statement of comprehensive income.
+The impact of change in fair value from previous carrying amount has been recognized as a part of cumulative changes in fair values in consolidated statement of comprehensive income.